Pat Wall

 Charles Patrick Wall (6 May 1933 - 6 August 1990) was an English Trotskyist political activist who was the Labour Party Member of Parliament (MP) for Bradford North from 1987 until his death.
 Wall was a long-standing member of the Militant group.

 Early years

-Born into a Liverpool working class family on 6 May 1933 in Manchester, he began political activity when he was picked up on a canvass by a local activist in 1950.
+Born into a working class family on 6 May 1933, he began political activity when he was picked up on a canvass by a local activist in 1950.
 Wall adopted a Trotskyist outlook and joined the Deane-Grant group, the remnant of the Revolutionary Communist Party, which later became the Militant group.
 Wall became Garston Constituency Labour Party Secretary in 1952.

 Wall played a role in moving the Liverpool Labour Party to the left in the late 1950s as a member of the (then) joint Liverpool Trades Council and Labour Party Executive.
 He was also one of the youngest Liverpool councillors in the 1950s.

 Involvement with revolutionary journals

 Wall was associated with a series of journals aimed at leading and widening the influence of Trotskyism, and popularising it without compromising or diluting it.
 After National Service in the Army he returned to Liverpool and helped to produce the youth journal Rally, organ of the Walton Labour Youth League.
 Terry Harrison has described how when he joined the Labour Party Young Socialists in 1958, it was Wall and Rally that "invited me to make a real commitment to the ideas of Marxism, and made me realise what this meant".
 Wall was then on the editorial board of Socialist Fight (1958-1963), and played a leading role in launching and editing the newspaper Militant.

 Wall's job as a mail-order company buyer eventually took him away from Liverpool to Market Harborough, and then to Bingley in Bradford, where he worked for the local council.
 It also took him abroad, and he established political contacts on his foreign travels in Sri Lanka, Hong Kong, South Korea and the United States.
 His assistance to Trotskyists in Sri Lanka in 1979 was still remembered in tributes sent in memoriam.